Fast, Safe, and Effective Treatment

 Pregnancy and Breastfeeding

-Women who are pregnant or breastfeeding should not undergo PRK until at least three months after breastfeeding has ended because the concurrent hormone levels can affect your vision.
+Women who are pregnant or breastfeeding should not undergo PRK until at least three months after breastfeeding has ended because fluctuating hormone levels can affect your vision.

 PRK usually costs about the same as LASIK, which cost an average of $2,088 per eye in 2017.
 Therefore, the real deciding factor comes down to the characteristics of your eyes, your lifestyle, and your doctor's recommendation.